Digby, Nova Scotia

 This small, quaint town has a variety of accommodations to suit every traveler’s style.
 Cheerful inns and bed & breakfasts, a beautiful resort and spa, a friendly hostel and even a campground are all nestled in the town within walking distance to hiking trails, shops, restaurants and a vibrant waterfront.
 View a list of accommodations in Digby.

 A visit to Digby is not complete without sampling their famous scallops.
 You’ll find these fresh and delicate morsels served in a variety of recipes and styles throughout the town’s restaurants and pubs.
-Stop at the Memorial look-off on Water Street and you may even catch a glimpse of a fleet coming in with its daily catch.
+Stop at the Promenade look-off on Water Street and you may even catch a glimpse of a fleet coming in with its daily catch.
 Be sure to try some of the other local specialties as well: lobster, dulse (seaweed) and Digby chicks (a smoked herring) to name a few.
 View a list of restaurants in Digby.

 Digby’s Best Attractions